Cognigy/Documentation/docs/ai/empower/llms/overview.md

 In the Cognigy interface, LLMs automate repetitive tasks that previously required manual effort from conversation designers:

 - **Generate Flows**.
-LLMs can create Flows based on the title and description you provide, which can save time during conversation design iterations.
+LLMs can generate Flows based on the provided title and description, helping save time during conversation design iterations.
 To generate Flows, refer to the [Generate Flows](../generative-ai.md#generate-flows) section.
 - **Generate Lexicons**.
-Define the vocabulary that the AI Agent will understand, ensuring accurate interpretation of user queries.
+Build a list of Lexicon entries for the language of your choice based on the title and description.
 To generate Lexicons, refer to the [Generate Lexicons](../generative-ai.md#generate-lexicons) section.
 - **Generate Intent sentences**.
-Build a list of intent sentences based on the title and description of the provided Intent.
+Build a list of Intent sentences based on the title and description of the provided Intent.
 To generate Intents, refer to the [Generate Intent Sentences](../generative-ai.md#generate-intent-sentences) section.
 - **Generate adaptive cards**.
 LLMs can create Adaptive Cards based on the prompt you provide in the description field for the **Adaptive Card** output type in the [Say](../../build/node-reference/basic/say.md#adaptive-card) or [Copilot: Adaptive Card Tile](../../build/node-reference/ai-copilot/set-adaptive-card-tile.md) Nodes.

 ### Improve AI Agent's Output